Oh Wonder

 Oh Wonder are an English, London-based alt-pop duo consisting of Anthony Vander West (né West) and Josephine Vander West (née Vander Gucht).
 Since releasing their debut album, they have seen international success with their alt-pop singles.
 Oh Wonder recorded and released one song a month for a year, starting in September 2014.
-All of the songs were released together as a self-titled debut album on 4 September 2015.
-On 14 July 2017, the duo released their second album, Ultralife.
-On 12 February 2020, they released their third album, No One Else Can Wear Your Crown.
-On 8 October 2021, the now-married duo released their fourth studio album, 22 Break.
-All four albums were written, recorded, produced, and mixed by the duo and have seen cross-platform success.
+All of the songs were released together as a self-titled debut album in September 2015.
+In July 2017, the duo released their second album, Ultralife.
+In February 2020, they released their third album, No One Else Can Wear Your Crown.
+In October 2021, the now-married duo released their fourth studio album, 22 Break.
+In October 2022, they issued their fifth studio album, 22 Make.
+In September 2024, they began their 10 Years On project, where they re-recorded all of the tracks on their debut album, releasing them on a monthly basis during 2024 and 2025, with the finished album, Oh Wonder (10 Years On), coming out in September 2025.

 The band played sold-out shows in London, Paris, New York, and Los Angeles one week after their debut album release, which marked the beginning of their touring career.
 They have since played multiple headline shows and festivals in numerous countries.